In the beautiful heart of the Shannon Region of Ireland lies 1 Pery Square Limerick a luxurious hotel and spa just waiting to pamper you.

 Who could refuse tea and scones?
 The scones with fresh cream and jam were to die for!
-We would recommend 1 Pery Square for afternoon tea Limerick.
+We would recommend 1 Pery Square for afternoon tea in Limerick.

 We were staying in the Russell Room, one of the Clubrooms that was named after an Irish poet.
-Check out our video of our first view of our room for our one night stay.

 Our room was spacious, with luxurious touches and stunning views over the leafy People’s Park and the Church.
 Bathroom toiletries were provided by Voya from the hotel’s Spa.
 VOYA is an Irish Organic seaweed skincare brand.